Typical febrile convulsions are:

 Recurrence

-One third of children with febrile convulsion/seizure (FS) will experience further FS; age would appear to be the single, strongest, and most consistent risk factor.
-Most recurrences will occur during the first year after the initial FS and over 90% recur within two years.
+One third of children with febrile convulsions will experience further seizures; age is the single, strongest, and most consistent risk factor.
+Most recurrences will occur during the first year and over 90% recur within two years (so unlikely to happen later).
 Other risk factors for recurrence are –

-- family history of febrile seizures (but not epilepsy) in a first degree relative,
+- family history of febrile convulsions (but not epilepsy) in a first degree relative,

-- children whose initial FS occurred with a relatively low fever,
+- children whose initial seizure occurred with a relatively low fever,

 - multiple initial seizures occurring during the same febrile episode.